John E. Sweeney: Disputed domestic violence report

 On October 31, 2006, the Albany Times Union reported on a 9-1-1 call made by Sweeney's wife in December 2005, in which she complained that her husband had been "'knocking her around' during a late-night argument at the couple's home."
 The responding officers filed a domestic incident report, which states that Sweeney allegedly grabbed his wife "by the neck" and pushed her around the house.

 John and Gaia Sweeney subsequently said they would give the New York State Police permission to release a report about the incident.
 They said that the report was inaccurate but have not disputed its contents.
 On November 17, 2006, the Times Union reported that there were two versions of the domestic violence report that had been prepared by the State Police, one that was sent to them, doctored and lacking details, and the original report.

 On July 22, 2007, the Albany Times Union reported that Gaia Sweeney, who was contesting a divorce action by her husband, said that he was often verbally abusive and at times physically abused her during their marriage.
 She also said that a statement she made on the eve of last fall's election, denying marital abuse, was "coerced".
 Sweeney denied that he had been abusive; he had recently obtained a judicial order of protection against his wife.

 Sweeney's first wife, Betty Sweeney, of Schaghticoke, told the Times-Union that she had "never observed any kind of behavior like that towards me or anybody else."

 The State Police moved to demote a State Police captain weeks after the November 2006 election, alleging that he had leaked the police report on Sweeney.
-The captain denied leaking the report, saying he was wrongly accused, and the captain was supported by the New York State Police Benevolent Association (PBA),Don Lehman, Union: Captain is the scapegoat in Sweeney probe, Post Star (November 17, 2006). who called the captain a scapegoat.
+The captain denied leaking the report, saying he was wrongly accused, and the captain was supported by the New York State Police Benevolent Association (PBA), who called the captain a scapegoat.
 The officer was ultimately not demoted, but was transferred to a different role that resulted in lower pay.